Understanding and Improving Shampoo and SOAP via Kullback-Leibler Minimization: Interpreting and Improving SOAP via KL Minimization

-\paragraph{Improving SOAP's estimation} Similar to SOAP, we propose KL-SOAP, which utilizes KL-Shampoo's estimation to update Kronecker factors and additionally employs Adam (RMSProp) in KL-Shampoo's eigenbasis.
-Our unified KL perspective enables us to reuse \cref{claim:soap_2nd_est} to justify the use of Adam's (RMSProp's) 2\textsuperscript{nd} moment estimation as augmented eigenvalue estimation in KL-SOAP.
+\paragraph{Improving SOAP's estimation} Similar to SOAP, we propose KL-SOAP, which utilizes KL-Shampoo's estimation to update Kronecker factors and additionally employs RMSProp (Adam) in KL-Shampoo's eigenbasis.
+Our unified KL perspective enables us to reuse \cref{claim:soap_2nd_est} to justify the use of RMSProp's (Adam's) 2\textsuperscript{nd} moment estimation as augmented eigenvalue estimation in KL-SOAP.
+Notably, when using KL-Shampoo's eigenbasis $\mQ^* = \mQ_a^* \otimes \mQ_b^*$ obtained from the optimal condition in \cref{eq:klshampoo_exact}, we can see the (Gaussian) covariance of gradient $\vg$ in the eigenbasis is Kronecker-diagonalized rather than fully diagonalized: $\hat{\vg}=\mathrm{vec}( (\mQ_a^*)^\top \mG \mQ_b^*) = (\mQ^*)^\top \vg \sim \mathcal{N}(0,\mathrm{Diag}(\vlambda_a^*)\otimes \mathrm{Diag}(\vlambda_b^*))$.
+This probably explains why KL-Shampoo outperforms KL-SOAP in our experiments.